 - Bothams: A renowned family-run craft bakery and tea-room since 1865, serving authentic Yorkshire recipes, including parkin, ginger, and plum breads.

 Pickering is a paradise for cyclists, with both on and off-road trails.
 For road cycling enthusiasts, it's the starting point for a network of classic rides.
-Explore local cyclist hubs like Big Bear Bikes, Dalby Cycle Hub, and Dalby Bike Barn for insider tips and equipment.
+It’s also the perfect place to prepare for outdoor exploration: explore local cyclist hubs like Big Bear Bikes, Dalby Cycle Hub, and Dalby Bike Barn for insider tips and equipment.
+And for all your adventure needs, visit Trailblazer Outdoors, where the staff personally test outdoor gear to offer the best advice.
+Don't forget to pay a visit to the Black Swan, a place with a rich history welcoming touring cyclists.

 Whitby: A Taste of Tradition